 (For the record, I think we shouldn't.)

-But I have a different plea for the politicians who will ultimately vote on the measure, the ones who hold a power here than is greater than even they understand.
+But I have a different plea for the politicians who will ultimately vote on the measure, the ones who hold a power here that is greater than even they understand.
 My plea for the Council is this:

 When you vote, vote honestly.
 And when you're done voting, tell the truth about what you just did.
 If you choose not to protect this habitat, tell your donors, your constituents, and especially your grandchildren that you knew there was something wonderful and entirely irreplaceable here and that you decided willfully to destroy it anyway.